wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Instantly block Brute Force Login Attacks via our special Cookie-Based Brute Force Login Prevention feature.
 This firewall functionality will block all login attempts from people and bots.
 * Ability to add a simple math captcha to the WordPress login form to fight against brute force login attacks.
 * Ability to hide admin login page.
 Rename your WordPress login page URL so that bots and hackers cannot access your real WordPress login URL.
 This feature allows you to change the default login page (wp-login.php) to something you configure.
+* Ability to use Login Honeypot which will helps reduce brute force login attempts by robots.

 = WhoIs Lookup =
 * Perform a WhoIs lookup of a suspicious host or IP address and get full details.